outpaddling/APE/README.md

 primarily to FreeBSD by the mid-1990s, as affordable 32-bit hardware became available, and open source operating systems came of age.

-The goal of APE was to combine the efficient workflow of DOS-based IDEs such as Borland C and Microsoft QuickC with the power and stability of Unix.
+The original goal of APE was to combine the efficient workflow of DOS-based IDEs such as Borland C and Microsoft QuickC with the power and stability of Unix.

 APE is still actively maintained today as a common programming editor for a variety of languages.
 No major features have been added since the